arriven/db1000n/src/utils/ota/README.md

 As long as this project is so frequently updated, it might be a good idea to let them update it without the hassle.

-## TODO

-_TO BE CONFIRMED WITH THE CODE OWNER!_

-- [?]
-Enable automatic time-based version check
+- [V] Enabled automatic time-based version check
-- [?]
-Enable push-based version check
-- [?]
-Enable application self-restart after it downloaded the update
+- [V] Enabled application self-restart after it downloaded the update
-- [?]
-Disable OTA updates for needles running inside the Docker container

 ## Description